What Is The Purpose Of Your Webcam Hosting Service?

 Do I Need To Program My Router?

-If you want to use an RTSP camera directly with your router which completely removes the need for a computer to be at the premises all the time, then we will arrange a remote login session with you and program your router for you.
+Yes - If you want to use a standard RTSP camera directly with your router which completely removes the need for a computer to be at the premises all the time, then we will arrange a remote login session with you and program your router for you or give you the information you need to do it yourself if you prefer.

 So What Happens If I Change My ISP or Move House?

-If your using our software on your PC or if you are using one of our Hardware Media Encoders then the system will automatically reconnect.
+If your using our software on your PC then the system will automatically reconnect.
 Remember its all handled by the software and the system.
 As soon as you computer reconnects to the Internet from its new location or via its new ISP and modem / router, the system detects it within seconds and the new connection is established.
 Once again your ready to go.

-If you are using an IP camera then you just need to let us know and we will arrange a remote login again and program it for you.
+If you are using a standard IP camera then you just need to let us know and we will arrange a remote login again and program it for you.
 There is no charge.

 So Could I have A Mobile Connection Then?

-Yes - Absolutely, the system will operate with broadband dongles so you can have a mobile live camera feed and take it on holiday, to your caravan, on a boating trip or even broadcast your local sporting event live from the field using a camera and a laptop or a net top.
-Dont forget you can also stream directly from your iPhone or Android phone too.
-Anywhere you can get an open and unrestricted Internet connection you can use our live hosting service.
+Yes - Absolutely, the system will operate with broadband dongles so you can have a mobile live camera feed and take it on holiday, to your caravan, on a boating trip or even broadcast your local sporting event live from the field using a camera and a laptop or a net top or by using one of our plug and play cameras too.
+But if you wanted to use a 3rd party IP camera and a dongle you would need a special SIM from your ISP.

 Could I Use Public WiFi Acces Points Or The WiFi At Work?